Understanding Spinal Adjustments & Manipulation, Techniques, and Desired Results

 Displaced vertebrae can cause serious issues that are accountable for affecting the muscles of the body and the central nervous system which can be debilitating and painful.
 In the absence of an appropriate alignment of the vertebrae, the communication between the brain and central nervous system can become interrupted which upsets a human’s ability to function at normal capacity.

-Adjustments, also referred to as manipulations, are techniques used to realign the vertebrae of the spine that have become displaced as a result of various overexertion ranging from traumatic car accidents to something as simple as normal daily activity.
+Adjustments also referred to as manipulations, are techniques used to realign the vertebrae of the spine that have become displaced as a result of various overexertion ranging from traumatic car accidents to something as simple as a normal daily activity.
 The adjustment techniques apply pressure to the patient usually involving a chiropractor utilizing their hands or a special instrument to amend the vertebrae back into proper formation.
 These are rapid, sudden movements that—contrary to popular belief—cause very minimal or even nonexistent discomfort to the patient.

 In many instances, patients will hear a dull noise that is comparable to the sound heard when someone cracks their knuckles, a common and harmless sound called joint cavitation.
 The sound is caused by the release of gases like oxygen and nitrogen from in between the vertebrae.
 In general, adjustments can be a very beneficial way of reducing spine discomfort caused by a wide range of injuries or even just as a way of relieving normal pressure caused by everyday stressors of life.